alphillips/quick-fire/README.md

 ### Use
-You can start making AJAX request which will create or read your no-backned database.
+You can start making AJAX request which will create records or read records from your no-backned database.
 No configuration, no setting up schemas.

 ### Here's the spec